geronimus1/softwareengineerguide/README.md

     - soft: to succees, you need to use the best software tools available in every area.
 It's like being a robot competing against humans!

 ## Additional sources
+> As Superman himself would attest, even superheroes need to do their research!
+So, in addition to consulting industry experts and scouring academic journals, we may have also received some tips from our secret superhero source.
+But shh, that's classified information.
 This section describes the sources of information from which this list was created.
 But which were not mentioned in it directly.

 1. [https://irina-seng.medium.com/top-20-books-a-software-developer-must-read-updated-b24bcc9ee3d](https://irina-seng.medium.com/top-20-books-a-software-developer-must-read-updated-b24bcc9ee3d)